CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Implementation.md

 ```

 ## Specifics
-So if you setup your project with the quick start you should be good to go with the basic use of the theme.
-Now let's talk about what is what and how we can use this in our entire project.
+Use the quick start steps and you are good to go with the basic use of the theme.
+Now let's talk about what is what and how we can use this in your entire project.

 ### Theme Provider
-In order to use the theme to begin with we have to provide it to our components.
+In order to use the theme provide it to the components.

-We do this by wrapping the root of our application with the `ThemeProvider` component.
+1. Wrap the root of your application with the `ThemeProvider` component.

 ```jsx
 import React from 'react'